alleyinteractive/wp-widget-control/README.md

 managing widget curation with code for end to end testing, or simply maintaining widget state in a more structured way.

+When you have to manage widgets with code, WordPress doesn't provide a great way to do that.
+WP Widget Control fills this gap by providing a simple API for managing widgets programmatically.

 Here are some common usage patterns:

 ### Retrieve a Sidebar